> Quick Access Popup – Quick Introduction ( 5 min.)

 > First steps with Quick Access Popup (13 min.)

 When you run it, Quick Access Popup (QAP) adds an icon in the Notification Area and awaits your orders.
 When you want to open a frequently used folder, launch an application or work on a document, open the Quick Access Popup menu.

-- There are three ways to to open the Quick Access Popup menu:
+- There are different ways to to open the Quick Access Popup menu.
+The most common are:

 You are already working in a Windows Explorer and just want to change the folder in the current window?

 Click the Middle Mouse Button while the mouse pointer is over the Explorer window (or press Windows + W while the Explorer window is active).
 In the popup menu, select the desired folder.
 Quick Access Popup will instantly navigate your Explorer to the selected folder!
 Changing folders in file dialog boxes (Open, Save As, etc.) is also available if you enable this option (see Can I change folders in file dialog boxes?).

 Now, you can’t resist to customize your popup menu?
 Adding your own folders, applications, documents, web links or FTP site is very easy.

 - Open the QAP popup menu (Middle Mouse Button or Windows + W) and choose the Customize menu.

 - In the Customize window, click the Add button, select the type of favorite to add (for example Folder, Document or Application) and click Continue.